nutirition-positions/nutrition-positions.github.io/index.md

 ## Overview

-Nutrition Positions is a web application that provides pages to locate, view the menus of and rate the restaurants and food places on UH Manoa campus.
+Nutrition Positions is a web application that provides pages to locate, rate, and view the menus of the restaurants and food places on UH Manoa campus.
 It will illustrate various technologies including:

 * [Meteor](https://www.meteor.com/) for Javascript-based implementation of client and server code.
 * [React](https://reactjs.org/) for component-based UI implementation and routing.